zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    information about the Ident protocol.

-   :c: The connection.
+   :param c: The connection.

-   :lport: The request's local port.
+   :param lport: The request's local port.

-   :rport: The request's remote port.
+   :param rport: The request's remote port.

    .. zeek:see:: ident_error ident_reply